banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 • Launch a script at fixed hours:

-• Schedule a script only during the weekdays:
+• Schedule a script only for the weekdays:

 => will not run on Saturday/Sunday